JayHoltslander/WordPress-MAMP-Wordpress-Install-Web-Interface-/README.md

 	3. Create Database
 	4. Create wp-config.php file
 	5. Install Wordpress
+		* Create and Point Virtual Host ex: example.dev/
+		* Point your install to the virtual host
 	6. Site Manager - Manage all your sites in one place
 	8. App requirement check
 	9. That is it for now :)